julianyue/themis/README.md

 AI moves fast.
 Themis keeps it accountable.

-Themis is an AI deployment risk assessment tool that takes your idea and stress tests it against the frameworks that matter — EU AI Act, NIST AI RMF, ISO 42001, and Anthropic's own safety guidelines.
+Themis is an AI deployment risk assessment tool that takes your idea and stress tests it against the frameworks that matter; EU AI Act, NIST AI RMF, ISO 42001, and Anthropic's own safety guidelines.
 Describe what you're building, answer a few questions, and get back a full risk profile: flagged violations, applicable regulations, control recommendations, engineering requirements, and knowledge base files ready to drop into a RAG pipeline.

 Built for AI builders who want to ship responsibly.